falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **6. What challenges have you faced with adopting Falco?**

-* The top two challenges faced by adopters of Falco were kernel module/eBPF probe installations (41.7%) and management of rules (41.7%)
+* The top two challenges faced by adopters of Falco were kernel module/eBPF probe installations (41.7%) and management of rules (41.7%).
-* Integrations with third parties were also identified as a challenge by 37.5% of the respondents
+* Integrations with third parties were also identified as a challenge by 37.5% of the respondents.
-* Tuning, management of plugins, and performance were also mentioned as challenges by a significant number of participants (33.3%, 29.2%, and 16.7%, respectively)
+* Tuning, management of plugins, and performance were also mentioned as challenges by a significant number of participants (33.3%, 29.2%, and 16.7%, respectively).
 * Some respondents (12.5%) indicated that they do not use Falco, while others mentioned other challenges, such as integrating Falco security event logs with AWS CloudWatch and using AWS FireLens and Fluent Bit log event forwarding.

 ![](images/challenges-adopting.png)